JoaquimXG/CM4025-Enterprise-Web/frontend/README.md

 # TODO

-1. Replace image on homepage
-2. Text on dashboard page
+1. Text on dashboard page
-3. Favicon
+2. Favicon

 ## Issues
 2. Issues with tabindex on modals